gabriel-artemio/DOTNET_AUTENTICACAO_MINIMAL_API/README.md

-# Senhas de Atendimento API
+# Integração Arduino

-API desenvolvida para o controle e emissão de filas de atendimento.
+API desenvolvida para a integração do arduino com a api dotnet.